Tech Transfer FAQ

 U-M researchers are encouraged to contact the Tech Transfer office early in the discovery process.
 While your invention may not be at a stage appropriate for a patent filing, our licensing representatives can work with you to lay out a path for the future, letting you know what data/results you will need before the invention is ready for the next step and potentially patent protection.
 We can also start discussing possible paths toward commercialization including a variety of funding sources for further development of your idea.
 As patent protection in some countries is lost upon public disclosure of your technology, it is imperative that you talk with a representative of U-M Tech Transfer prior to publishing your research findings or sharing them with any third party by way of a public presentation (meetings, on-line abstracts, theses, dissertations, etc).

-An Invention Report is a written description of your invention or development that U-M inventors provide to U-M Tech Transfer.
-Invention Reports are preferably submitted electronically; further information about this process is prominently displayed on the U-M Tech Transfer website.
-The Invention Report should list all collaborating sources of support and include all of the information necessary to begin pursuing protection, marketing, and commercialization activities.
+An Invention Disclosure is a written description of your invention or development that U-M inventors provide to U-M Tech Transfer.
+Invention Disclosures are preferably submitted electronically; further information about this process is prominently displayed on the U-M Tech Transfer website.
+The Invention Disclosure should list all collaborating sources of support and include all of the information necessary to begin pursuing protection, marketing, and commercialization activities.
 Please attach any draft manuscripts or pending grant proposals in order to simplify the process.